Understanding the truth of the Spiritual World

 - Paul said, “When all things are made subject to Christ, then Christ will be made subject to God that God may be all in all” (1 Corinthians 15:28).
 The Angel of God demonstrated this in Revelation 22:9, when He told John not to worship Him, but only to worship God.
-We will discuss this in the final chapter (It is done).
+We will discuss this in Chapter 32.

 The invisible God made the visible God, the Messenger, the God of Jacob.
 In Genesis 35:1, God told Jacob to make an altar to the God “who appeared to Him” using the Hebrew word “RAAH,” which means “see.”
 The Hebrew word “RAAH,” especially its form “WAYYERA”—“And appeared”—is used on several occasions to emphasize the ELOHIM that people “saw.”
 We find the expression WAYYERA in Genesis 12:7; 17:1; 18:1; 26:2, 26:24; 35:9, and most notably in Exodus 3:2 and 3:16 where God called the Messenger who “appeared” to Moses “the ELOHIM of Abraham, Isaac, and Jacob.”
 The word “RAAH” is a kind of code word in the Old Testament that identifies the visible God as Christ.
 After the Messenger was named YHVH at the burning bush, the Messenger said to Moses, “I, YHVH, appeared (WAERA) to Abraham, and Isaac, and Jacob as “God Almighty” but by My Name YHVH, I was not known to them” (Exodus 6:2-3).
 Through this statement, the Messenger told us that He was always the image of the invisible God to people, because Abraham, Isaac, and Jacob did know that the name of the invisible God was YHVH.
 But they did not know the name of the Messenger.